 Depending on where your cat goes to the bathroom, it might be tricky to pick up on constipation.

-If your cat spends nights roaming the outside world, it’s possible he does his business outside.
+If your cat spends nights roaming the outside world, it’s possible they do their business outside.
 There are a few other symptoms to watch out for.

-Things like lack of appetite, tense abdomen and hunched posture can be signs of cat constipation.
+Things like a lack of appetite, a tense abdomen, and hunched posture can be telltale signs of cat constipation.

-Besides the symptoms mentioned earlier, you should look out for small, hard, dry stools, and straining when in the kitty litter box
+Besides the symptoms mentioned earlier, you should look out for small, hard, dry stool and straining when in the kitty litter box.

 How Do I Treat Cat Constipation?

-Once you’ve identified the cause, treating your cat’s constipation is reasonably simple.
+Once you’ve identified the cause, treating your cat’s constipation is reasonably straightforward.
 However, it’s a good idea to visit your vet to get professional advice.

-Until then, you can increase hydration, and make sure your cat has plenty of access to fresh water that’s separate from their food and litter tray.
-Alternatively, feeding your cat wet food can also increase hydration.
+Until then, you can increase hydration and make sure your cat has plenty of access to fresh water separate from their food.
+Alternatively, feeding them wet cat food can also increase hydration.

 You can also help your kitty get active, invest in new cat toys, or even a laser to get them some extra exercise.
 This will not only get their body moving, but it’ll stimulate their intestines too.

-You should also check your kitty’s fiber intake.
-This is a good thing to run past your vet as both too much and too little fiber can result in upset tummies.
+You should also check your kitty’s fiber intake and if you need some high-fiber cat food.
+This is good to run past your vet as too much or too little fiber can result in upset tummies.

 One of the best and most efficient ways to treat mild cat constipation is with the right food.
 Specially formulated food will help your cat get their intestines moving and sort out any tummy trouble.